otmansabir/cub3D/README.md

 - Build errors
   - Run `make fclean && make` to rebuild.
 Confirm your compiler and headers are installed.

-## License
-No license is specified in this repository.
-If you plan to use or distribute this code, please contact the author.

 ## Acknowledgements
 - 42 Network and the cub3D subject
 - The MiniLibX library